Le carnaval de Venise: Synopsis

 A square in Venice, encircled by magnificent palaces, on which canals full of gondolas converge.
 Léonore is divided between her love and her desire for vengeance.
 Rodolphe arrives to tell her that he has killed his rival.
 Léonore regrets that she ever succumbed to her jealous feelings.
 She rejects Rodolphe in horror.
 Rodolphe determines to tell Isabelle of Léandre's death himself.

 Divertissement of Castelans and Nicolotes, two of the city's rival factions, with fifes and tambourines.
 The former defeat the latter and demonstrate their joy in dancing.

 Isabelle learns of and laments Léandre's death.
-Elle decides to take her own life by stabbing herself, but Léandre appears and intervenes to stop her.
+She decides to take her own life by stabbing herself, but Léandre appears and intervenes to stop her.
 Léandre explains that the hired assassin who tried to kill him missed his target.
 They confess their love for each other.
 Léandre suggests that they flee by boat during the theater's presentation of the fable of Orpheus and the grand ball that follows.

 Orpheus in the underworld (in Italian).
 A theater appears and is unveiled to reveal the palace of Pluto.
 Pluto, warned that a mortal is arriving, alerts the gods of the underworld.
 He is enraptured by the song of Orpheus, who asks him to hand over Euridice.
 Pluto agrees to do so provided that Orpheus does not gaze at her until he emerges from the underworld.
 Euridice appears and in response to her repeated appeals to look at her Orpheus does so.
 The demons of the underworld separate them forever.

 A magnificent hall.
 The figure of Carnival appears leading a parade of masked participants from all nations.
 The maskers begin dancing with great seriousness.
 Carnival announces he wants to see something more frivolous.
 A magnificent chariot appears drawn by comic maskers who join in the dance.